dermatologist/jog-memory/README.md

 ## Usage

-After installing the package, you can use the command-line interface (CLI) to summarize clinical documents.
+After installing the package, you can use the command-line interface (CLI) to summarize clinical documents with concept expansion using LLMs and custom trained word embeddings.
+Use [`train.py`](train.py) to train your own word embeddings.

 Below are some examples of how to use the CLI.

 ### Summarize a PDF File